-Samples from patients treated with bovine, porcine or human insulin sometimes contain anti-insulin antibodies which can affect the test results.
+Samples from patients treated with bovine, porcine or human insulin sometimes contain anti-insulin antibodies.^{7,5} Insulin bound to these antibodies is at least partially recognized by the antibodies used in the Elecsys Insulin assay.8

 In rare cases, interference due to extremely high titers of antibodies to analyte-specific antibodies, streptavidin or ruthenium can occur.
 These effects are minimized by suitable test design.